Watering

 Symptoms

-• yellowing leaves across the plant
+• yellowing leaves appearing across several parts of the plant rather than just the oldest outer leaf

-• musty smell from the soil
+• a musty or sour smell rising from the soil surface

 Causes